Our role as regulator of political party finances

 We also provide summary information and analysis of quarterly donation reports and parties annual accounts:

 - Analysis of donations and loans reported to us by parties

 - Analysis of parties' annual statements of accounts

 We check the information parties provide to us, and evaluate the risk of those we regulate to prioritise our compliance monitoring.
 In the run-up to major elections and referendums we also carry out targeted campaign monitoring to check that people are complying with the rules on spending and donations.

 - Read our briefing note on campaign monitoring for the EU referendum (PDF)

-- Read our briefing note on campaign monitoring for elections taking place across the UK in May 2016 (PDF)
+- Read our briefing note on campaign monitoring for May 2016 elections (PDF)